Project List - A Selection

 Wealth Management at Credit Suisse

-Many Credit Suisse customers, ask for advice for their wealth management.
-To support them we have developed a portfolio optimization system, that uses mathematical optimizations with high dimensional functions to determine an optimal investment strategy.
+Many Credit Suisse customers seek advice for their wealth management.
+To support them, we developed a portfolio optimization system that uses mathematical optimizations with high dimensional functions to determine an optimal investment strategy.

-We have developed a microservice system for reliability and scalability.
-I’ve been responsible for some of the more mathematically challenging quantitativer computing services, as well as for the framework, and deployment infrastructure for those service, that were written in Python.
+We developed a microservice system for reliability and scalability.
+I was responsible for some of the more mathematically challenging quantitative computing services, as well as for the framework and deployment infrastructure for those services written in Python.

 BI system at PPRO

-PPRO had a lot of data spread over several systems, and aspired to analyse it, in order to improve it’s marketing and product development decisions.
+PPRO had a lot of data spread over several systems and aspired to analyze it in order to improve its marketing and product development decisions.

-We set up a data warehouse in PostgreSQL, because PostgreSQL allows to leverage remote tables from other database systems like e.g. Cassandara.
-Therefore it allowed for a smooth transition when in future PostgreSQL wasn’t sufficient any more.
-For scheduling we decided to use Azkaban, and the collection of data from all the systems was done with Pentahoo Kettle.
+As technical lead, I set up a data warehouse with my team in PostgreSQL because PostgreSQL allows to leverage remote tables from other database systems such as Cassandra.
+This in turn allowed for a smooth transition at a later date when PostgreSQL was no longer sufficient.
+For scheduling, I decided to use Azkaban, and the collection of data from all the systems was done with Pentahoo Kettle.

-The BI system as a data driven decission support tool, was highly regarded my the management.
+The BI system, as a data-driven decision support tool, was highly regarded by management.

 Sanction management at PPRO

-As financial institution, PPRO is obliged to obey the sanction regimes in all jursidictions, it is operating in.
+As a financial institution, PPRO is obliged to obey the sanction regimes in all jurisdictions it is operating in.
 The authorities distribute the list of sanctioned people as XML files, which contain the sometimes sparse information available, to identify sanctioned persons, or organizations.

-In this project I developed not only the import and updarte of theses sanction lists, but also the matching of customers requests to entries on these lists.
-The result was a risk score, which reflected the probability, that the customer might match an entry on one of the lists.
-With that risk score, the system either decided to allow, or deny the customer, or to delegate the decission to a human in unclear cases.
+In this project I developed not only the import and update of these sanction lists, but also the matching of customer requests to entries on these lists.
+The result was a risk score, which reflected the probability that the customer might match an entry on one of the lists.
+With that risk score, the system either decided to allow, or deny the customer, or to delegate the decision to a human in unclear cases.

 The system was applied to every new customer, and regularly to the whole customer base.
-For the customer base, we already had a list of human decission, so that we didn’t have to flag them again, and have a human staff member decide again.
+For the customer base, I stored a list of human decisions, so that we didn’t have human staff members decide again.

-With this decission support system PPRO was able to reduce the work load on the staff, while at the same time reduce the risk of failing to comply with the sanction regimes.
+With this decision support system, PPRO was able to reduce the work load on the staff, while at the same time reducing the risk of failing to comply with the sanction regimes.

 Direct Debit Payment System at PPRO

 PPRO decided to develop a payment service for the German market to complete their portfolio.
-The idea was, that the user would enter his login for his online banking, and then the service would trigger a transaction to the shop.
-Since the service could view historical transactions, we were able to tell the shop, if he can be sure, that the money is coming, or if he should wait for it to arrive on his account.
+The idea was that the user would enter his login for his online banking, and then the service would trigger a transaction to the shop.
+Since the service could view historical transactions, we were able to tell the shop, if he can be sure that the money is coming, or if he should wait for it to arrive at his account.

-By implementing this system in short time, we were able to improve PPROs position in the market siginificantly.
+Since my coworker and I implemented this system in a short time, PPRO was able to improve its position in the market significantly.

 Big Data Low Latency Complex Event Processing System at SIX Telekurs

-SIX Telekurs (now SIX Financial Information) is one of only a few companies, that can provide marked data from almost every exchange around the world to customers in a standardized format with low latency.
-The goal of this project was, to replace the central market data processing system with a decentralised one, for even lower latency.
+SIX Telekurs (now SIX Financial Information) is one of only a few companies that can provide marked data from almost every exchange around the world to customers in a standardized format with low latency.
+The goal of this project was to replace the central market data processing system with a decentralized one, for even lower latency.

-We were able to leverage the domain specific language for parser generators from the existing system.
-These parsers had to interpret the different stream formats from the different exchanges, and therefore there were several hundred of them implemented.
+We were able to leverage the domain-specific language for parser generators from the existing system.
+These parsers had to interpret the different stream formats from the different exchanges, and therefore there were several hundreds of them already implemented.

-Based on that we developed an asynchronous system, that used a reliable multicast protocol (LBM by 29West) for hot failover as well as for delivery to the customer.
-We had to program very close to the bare metal, considering aspects like the NUMA structure, memory layout and cache strategies, and user space direct network card access to reduce the number of context switches.
-We basically took over most of the machine from the operating system with CPU binding and CPU shielding.
-The whole system was designed lock free to avoid any unnecessary latency, and handled issues, that were not part of the processing itself asynchronously.
-To give the compiler the best chances to optimize the code, we relied on modern C++ techniques, like template meta programming.
+Not only have I written big parts of the code.
+I was also responsible for the design of the main components and, together with the technical lead, the main architecture decisions.
+We developed an asynchronous system that used a reliable multicast protocol (LBM by 29West) for hot failover as well as for delivery to the customer.
+The code had to be very close to the bare metal, considering aspects like the NUMA structure, memory layout and cache strategies, and user space direct network card access to reduce the number of context switches.
+The applications I designed basically took over most of the machine from the operating system with CPU binding and CPU shielding.
+The whole system was designed lock-free to avoid any unnecessary latency, and handled all issues that were not part of the processing itself asynchronously, like e.g. logging, or metrics collection.
+To give the compiler the best chances to optimize the code, I relied on the most modern C++ techniques of the time, like template meta programming.

 While I was on the project, we managed to successfully deploy a prototype to production.